ISUgenomics/bioinformatics-workbook/tutorials/wgcna.md

 Steps forward include identifying hub genes and gene ontology enrichment.
 The edgelist can be loaded into igraph (R package) or Cytoscape (standalone Java Application) for further network analysis.

+## In Summary

+We have taken in RNASeq count information, identified the top (95% quantile) differentially expressed genes, sent it to WGCNA to identify modules and create the gene correlation network for those modules.

+**Input:**

+-   `GSE61333_ligule_count.txt` - RNASeq counts

+**Output:**

+-   `gene_modules.txt` - Lists genes and their WGCNA modules
+-   `edge_list.tsv` - Gene correlation network for modules of interest